 Sleep is essential to good health.
-Poor sleep quality can affect concentration, daytime performance, memory and interpersonal relationships as well as mental and physical health.
-Detroit Medical Center connects patients to knowledgeable sleep physicians can evaluate, diagnose and explore treatment options to improve the quality of your sleep.
+Poor sleep quality can affect your concentration, daytime performance, memory and interpersonal relationships as well as mental and physical health.
+Detroit Medical Center (DMC) connects you to knowledgeable sleep physicians that can evaluate, diagnose and explore treatment options to significantly improve the quality of your sleep.

 DMC Sleep Medicine Specialists

 Sleep Specialists are usually Pulmonologists, physicians who specialize in the lungs.
 The DMC has Adult Sleep Medicine Specialty Centers located in both DMC Detroit Receiving Hospital (accredited by the National Academy of Sleep Medicine) and DMC Sinai-Grace Hospital, and a pediatric sleep medicine program at DMC Children’s Hospital of Michigan.